-Course offerings designated SL in the catalog indicate classes or sections of classes that integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-The SL designation helps faculty advisers and students identify Community and Civic Engagement/Service Learning courses to plan and prepare for registration.
+Service Learning or Community and Civic Engagement classes integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
 Quinnipiac University is a member of Campus Compact, a national coalition of college and university presidents dedicated to promoting community service, civic engagement and service-learning in higher education.

 Service learning is not volunteerism; nor is it an internship.
 Service learning is a curriculum-based initiative bringing together faculty, students and community organizations.
 Service Learning courses incorporate the following basic principles:

 - Engagement is fostered through service projects with a community partner.

 - Reflection on the experience of working on the community project is both an academic and personal process.